AdaptOrDie247/pandoras-box/README.md

 7. Navigate to `localhost:8000` in a web browser to log the request.
 8. Open a terminal in the `tools` directory.
 9. List the HTTP clients: `./get-http-clients.php`.
-10. Perform recon on an IP address: `./recon-ip-address.php IP_ADDRESS`.
+10. Perform passive recon on an IP address: `./recon-ip-address.php IP_ADDRESS`.